Alpha-lacrim/Alpha-lacrim/README.md

 ![maxresdefault](https://github.com/user-attachments/assets/d72c3011-fd79-4ca5-875b-92f80c8e5f4a)

-- 👋 Hi, I’m @Alpha-lacrim a junior
+- 👋 Hi, I’m @Alpha-lacrim

 - 👀 I’m interested in Cybersecurity, AI and video games

 - 🌱 I’m currently learning and not working but I'd like to